sqlity-net/dataplatform-devops-exercises/Module3-Exercise4/README.md

    1. Click on the M3-Exercise4-Tests project to highlight it.
    1. Run Tools --> Build.
 This will drop and recreate the database and install and execute shell tests.
    1. Please note that the test will fail with the message, "TO DO".
-1. Create a file for the HotelReservationCount view in the M3-Exercise4 project called, Reports.HotelReservationCount.view.sql
+1. Create a file for the Reports.HotelReservationCount view in the M3-Exercise4 project called, Reports.HotelReservationCount.view.sql
 1. Add the Reports.HotelReservationCount.view.sql file to the entries in build.sql
 1. We have already created for you the Reports_HotelReservationCount_Tests.class.sql file for your unit tests.